Operating Room Etiquette Free

 Achieving confidence in oneself and the team is a diverse concept, but it can be attained through coaching and practicing to form a habit.
 An easy step in reaching confidence is meticulous preparation.
 Preparation allows the resident to inform the team of the goals and critical steps of the procedure at the start of the case.
 The preoperative discussion with the team also serves to empower residents in their role in the OR and establishes the approachability of the surgeon.

 The operative plan also facilitates clear communication among the other team members, including circulating nurses, anesthesiologists, surgical technologists, and medical students.
 With thorough preparation, the resident is able to communicate clearly, anticipate each step of the procedure, and lead the team to achieve the ultimate goals of the operation.

-A list of management strategies for dealing with disruptive behavior is shown in Figure 2, above.
-These techniques are not a collection of remedies for the root of the problem, but offer only temporary relief for each episode.
+A list of management strategies for dealing with disruptive behavior is shown in Figure 2.
+These techniques are not a collection of remedies for the root of the problem but, rather, offer only temporary relief for each episode.

 The most common strategy for dealing with disruptive surgeons is debriefing with colleagues.
 This activity provides a productive way to dissipate the emotions generated from working in a hostile OR setting.

 The externalization of a disruptive surgeon’s behavior permits depersonalization of the episode and thereby permits the trainee to dissociate the surgeon’s anger during the situation from the trainee’s performance.